Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Applications in unlicensed spectrum

 \subsection{High-throughput applications}

-This direction consists of two directions: Increasing throughput of the licensed systems by sending the data over unlicensed spectrum and FWA.
+This category includes two main directions: (i) increasing the throughput of licensed systems by offloading data to the unlicensed spectrum, and (ii) fixed wireless access (FWA).

-The first direction aims to alleviate the load on licensed spectrum by utilizing the unlicensed one.
-This was one of the main drivers behind the development of LTE-U and LAA technologies, and thus of all mobile networks over the unlicensed spectrum.
-According to report from Global mobile Suppliers Association, operators of 4G and 5G continue to demonstrate steady interest in unlicensed technologies \cite{GSALTE5GUNLICENSED}.
-This report states that more than the half of the LAA devices are phones, which indicates the importance of unlicensed spectrum for broadband mobile connectivity.
+The first direction focuses on reducing congestion in licensed bands by exploiting unlicensed spectrum resources.
+This motivation was one of the key drivers behind the development of LTE-U and LAA, and by extension, all mobile networks operating in unlicensed spectrum.
+According to a report by the Global Mobile Suppliers Association, 4G and 5G operators continue to show sustained interest in unlicensed technologies \cite{GSALTE5GUNLICENSED}.
+The report further notes that more than half of LAA-capable devices are smartphones, underscoring the significance of unlicensed spectrum for broadband mobile connectivity.

-FWA involves using wireless technology to provide internet connectivity or backhaul to areas where traditional methods may not be economically viable.
-This application is commonly presented as a last mile internet access.
-ITU data reveals a stark divide in internet usage, with approximately 46 percents in rural and 82 percents in urban areas \cite{ITUCONNECTIVITY}.
-Traditional solutions like fiber or copper wiring are economically prohibitive, especially in rural and some urban areas.
-Consequently, a more viable option is reliable wireless access, which offers a cost-effective alternative to wired connections.
-Many big and small tech companies are entering the 5G-based FWA market, making it a lively and competitive area \cite{GSA5GFWAOPPORTUNITY}.
+FWA refers to the use of wireless technologies to deliver internet connectivity or backhaul in areas where traditional wired solutions are not economically feasible.
+It is most often considered a last-mile access solution.
+According to ITU data, a significant digital divide exists, with internet usage reaching only about 46\% in rural areas compared to 82\% in urban regions \cite{ITUCONNECTIVITY}.
+Conventional options, such as fiber or copper cabling, remain prohibitively expensive, particularly in rural and some urban areas.
+As a result, reliable wireless access offers a cost-effective alternative.
+The growing interest of both large and small technology providers in 5G-based FWA further underscores its potential, making it a dynamic and competitive market segment \cite{GSA5GFWAOPPORTUNITY}.

-Given the unique challenges and operational requirements of FWA systems, it is clear that existing technologies must be customized to meet these specific needs.
-For instance, technologies should be designed to accommodate factors such as absence of mobility, long-distance communication over several kilometers, high-volume data transmission with low latency, and potential interference from other users and technologies.
+The unique challenges and operational requirements of FWA systems demand customized technological solutions.
+These include addressing the absence of mobility, enabling long-distance communication over several kilometers, supporting high-volume data transmission with low latency, and mitigating interference from other users and technologies.

+{\textbf{\underline{In conclusion}}, high-throughput applications are promising use case for unlicensed spectrum.
+Insights from FWA deployments indicate that realizing their full potential may depend on the development of specialized hardware tailored to these requirements.}